MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 ## Run compatibility tests regularly when using the Evergreen WebView2 Runtime

 When using the Evergreen WebView2 Runtime, the runtime updates automatically, so you must regularly run compatibility tests.
-Test the web content in the WebView2 control against the non-stable versions of Microsoft Edge, to ensure that your WebView2 application works as expected.
+Test the web content in the WebView2 control against [Microsoft Edge Insider (preview) Channels][MicrosoftedgeinsiderDownload] (Beta, Dev, or Canary), to ensure that your WebView2 application works as expected.

 This guidance is similar to the guidance that we give to web developers.
-For more information, navigate to [Stay compatible in Evergreen mode][Webview2ConceptsDistributionStayCompatibleEvergreenMode].
+For more information, navigate to [Test your app for forward-compatibility][Webview2ConceptsDistributionStayCompatibleEvergreenMode].

 ## Ensure APIs are supported by the installed WebView2 Runtime